 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s the Ghost Story Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes the Ghost Story blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Ghost Story (1981) Blu-ray Review